 - Exposure to a complex health care environment and a world-class teaching facility

 - Involvement in projects that affect the organization

 - Communication with a dedicated mentor throughout the summer

 - Participation in weekly “Learning Series” with presentations by leaders from across the organization

 - Completion of performance evaluations for both the mentor and the intern

-- Opportunities to showcase experiences in an end-of-summer presentation
+- Opportunity to showcase experiences in an end-of-summer presentation to the Executive Team

 Past Projects and Areas of Emphasis Have Included:

 - Profit/loss analysis and business line development

 - Creation of service line-level and even hospital-level strategic plans

 - Creation and analysis of metrics to measure and ultimately facilitate patient access to care

 - Third-party reimbursement and contracting analysis